-These documents were drawn up for internal use under the responsibility of the relevant officials of the Directorate-General for Internal market, Industry, Entrepreneurship and SMEs.
-They solely reflect the author's interpretation of the interventions made and do not set out any official position of the third parties to whom the document refers and who were not necessarily consulted on their content.
-It does not reflect the position of the Commission and cannot be quoted as such.
+Moreover, some documents were drawn up for internal use under the responsibility of the relevant officials of the Secretariat-General or of the Cabinet.
+Such documents solely reflect the author's interpretation of the interventions made and do not set out any official position of the third parties to which the documents refer, who were not consulted on their content.
+These do not reflect the position of the Commission and cannot be quoted as such.